timsayshey/cringe-clock/README.md

 ## Getting Started 🚀

-Cringe Clock is built with Vue and Electron, because we believe in using a sledgehammer to crack a nut.
+CringeClock is built with Vue and Electron, because we believe in using a sledgehammer to crack a nut.

 1. **Clone this repository**:
    ```sh